How to Spend the Perfect 24 Hours in Panama City: Itinerary for First-Time Visitors

 Shop at exclusive stores in Punta Pacifica

 With the sun beating down on the city, escape the heat by adding some glorious air-conditioned shopping to your itinerary.
-One of the best places to shop in Panama City is the ultramodern district of Punta Pacifica.
+One of the best places I’ve found to shop in Panama City is the ultramodern district of Punta Pacifica.

 Punta Pacifica